panva/jose/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: I have a question about using @panva/jose
+about: I have a question about using jose
 title: 'question: '
 labels: question
 ---